clburlison/clburlison.com/content/about.md

 👋 I'm Clayton Burlison.

-You stumbled on my website, where I write about interesting software, document workflows, share experiences, or anything else I feel like sharing.
-Generally speaking, I write about Technology related topics.
-You can find me on most sites under the handle _clburlison_, though I'm less active nowadays.
+Welcome to my personal website, where I share thoughts on technology, workflows, and experiences.
+It's a space for documenting what I find interesting and useful in the tech world.

 {{< custom_social_icons >}}